What is cervical mucus?

 Persistent itching or burning, linked to an infection or an imbalanced vaginal flora.

-The end of ovulation is marked by changes in cervical mucus: it becomes dry, sticky, or disappears due to progesterone.
-These changes usually occur 1 to 2 days after the estrogen peak.
+The end of ovulation can be identified by changes in cervical mucus: it becomes dry, sticky or disappears altogether under the influence of progesterone.
+These changes usually occur 1 to 2 days after the oestrogen peak.
 A rise in basal body temperature (measured in the morning upon waking) also confirms the end of the fertile window.